 When Harold & Maude came out in 1971, feisty Ruth Gordon was 75.
 Today’s casting?
-How about Stefanie Powers, Lauren Hutton, Blythe Danner or Catherine Deneuve, all 75?
+How about Stefanie Powers, Lauren Hutton, Blythe Danner or Catherine Deneuve, all just past 75?

 The Whales of August was released October 16, 1987.
-While Bette Davis, Ann Sothern and Lillian Gish were playing elderly and were, in fact, quite elderly, it's still somewhat bracing to realize that Davis was 79, the same age Lily Tomlin is now.
+While Bette Davis, Ann Sothern and Lillian Gish were playing elderly and were, in fact, quite elderly, it's still somewhat bracing to realize that Davis was 79, older than Lily Tomlin is now.